belgattitude/soluble-japha/README.md

   - Create a JSR-223 php extension in Go, like this [experiment](https://github.com/do-aki/gophp_sample)

-## Credits
+### Credits

-Thanks to the fantastic PHPJavaBridge project leaders and contributors who made it possible.
+This project wouldn't be possible without the PHPJavaBridge project leaders and contributors.
 See their official homepage on http://php-java-bridge.sourceforge.net/pjb/index.php.

 ## Coding standards